 Glimmering metallics are perfect for early 20th century styles of the 1920s and 1930s.
 At the end of the 1920s, new techniques of tanning leather (treating the leather to produce durability) were developed; which meant that bold new colors of leather were made available.
 Shoes could now be a glittering metallic, drawing the eye attractively.

 Also at this time, due to the popularity of the Tango dance craze, shoes began to have supportive design details in order to hold the wearers feet securely.
 Mary Janes, T-Bars, and the namesake Tango shoe were all popular.
 An advantage of metallics was that they could be worn with any color.
 Where black shoes may have looked too heavy paired with a light dress, metallic shoes subtly harmonized.

 Add opulence to an evening dress, or pair with a 1920s style dress like this one from House of Foxy.
 Metallics will also look great with wide legged 1930s style pants, for a relaxed yet polished look.

 The 1960s saw the arrival of the miniskirt, and with it a new found freedom and liberation for women.

 This saw shoe designers producing coltish child-like shoes, to match the liberated mood of the young women of the era.
-Low heels, square toes and Mary Jane shoes previously worn by carefree flappers of the 1920s, were all popular.
+Low heels, square toes, and Mary Jane shoes previously worn by carefree flappers of the 1920s were all once again popular.